 General Remarks

-The subject property comprises a semi detached villa with porch addition to the front and single storey rear extension.

-The subjects are located within a mainly residential area lying to the south of Glasgow city centre where surrounding properties vary in age and character.
+The subject property comprises a semi detached bungalow located within the popular Giffnock district lying to the south of where surrounding properties are of similar in age and character. of Glasgow City Centre

 Adequate local shopping, educational and public transport facilities are available close by.

-It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the creation of the front porch, the rear extension and the doorway to the porch from the living room.

-At the time of inspection, the property was found to be in a fair condition having regard to age and character.
-A small number of items were noted as requiring attention and repairs should be carried out to these in early course to prevent any further damage to the property.
+At the time of inspection the property was seen to be in a fair condition having regard to its age and character.
+A number as requiring attention and repairs should be carried out to these in early course to prevent any further damage to the property of of items were noted perty.

+It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available attention to the rear extensions and the creation of the en-suite.

 Essential Repairs

 None.

-Estimated cost of essential repairs -
+Estimated cost of essential repairs

 Retention recommended?
 Yes X No

-Retention amount -
+Retention amount

-Comment on Mortgageability 1
+Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lend ing criteria of any mortgage provider.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provide er.

 Valuation

-075.000

-Market value in present condition £ 375,000

-Market value on completion of es sential repairs £
+0 405 222

+· £ 485,000

+£ 400,000
-Insurance reinstatement value £ 350,000

-, site clearance, professional fees, ancilla ry charges plus VAT)
+Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 490,000

 Is a reinspection necessary?
 Yes X No

+is a remispection necessary: